We purchased and tested the DynaVap HyperDyn hands-on. Prices, availability, and performance data are regularly verified.

 DynaVap HyperDyn vs DynaVap M7

 The DynaVap M7 costs roughly a third of the HyperDyn and weighs just 33 g.
 Its 0.1 g chamber extracts fully in 1-2 heat cycles, making it better suited for microdosing and conserving cannabis.
+We shot the two side by side outdoors, and the photo makes the size gap plain: the M7 looks slight next to the HyperDyn's wider, taller body.

 The HyperDyn offers 2.5x the oven capacity, 7 airflow settings versus the M7's single airport, and built-in water pipe tapers.
 If bigger sessions and glass compatibility matter, the HyperDyn justifies the step up.
 Compare both models side by side.